ViktorKuzmanov/Learning-full-stack-web-development/README.md

 ## Weather Project

 ### Usage
-Search town by typing it in the text box (ex: London) and get current temperature in that town.
+Search town by typing it in the text box (ex: London) and get current temperature in that town

 Upon building this weather app I learned how to: